bedbad/justpyplot/README.md

 ### Jupyter Notebook Usage

-For jupyter support you can render images anyhow you like the simplest is to use the blend2PIL function depening on Pillow package which will blend all the plot layers into a single PIL image buffer which you can display
+For jupyter support you can render images anyhow you like.
+One of the simplest is to use the blend2PIL function depening on Pillow package which will blend all the plot layers into a single PIL image buffer which you display in notebook

 ```python
 import numpy as np